ftg-iran/DjangoPersianDocumentation/README.md

         |- ...
     * Our `local docs` folder hasn't been created yet, and we need to apply the latest update of our project (`docs`) to `django docs` then we can work with it.
 To create it, just run the `local-project-creator.py` module to create `local docs`.
 Note that the default values in this file are `django docs`,`docs` and `local docs`.

-    * After doing the above steps, just enter the `local docs` folder, run the `make.bat html` command to create html files from raw files.
+    * After doing the steps above, just enter the `local docs` folder, run the `make.bat html` command to create html files from raw files.
 After a while, you can see that a folder called `_build` has been created.
 Inside that folder, you can see the `html` folder, which contains the project html files.
     * Just open index.html and see the result

 ### How to change and translate files?
   * Just translate the text files and then run the `make.bat html` command to make the project changes and you can see the new result again.